 |Academic year 2020/21, Available to all students (SV1)

 |Learning and Teaching activities (Further Info)

 Seminar/Tutorial Hours 5,

 Summative Assessment Hours 2,

 |Assessment (Further Info)

 |Main Exam Diet S2 (April/May)||The Analysis of Survival Data (MATH11024)||2:00|

 On completion of this course, the student will be able to:

 - Understand and use analytical framework for time to event data, actuarial life tables, methods of analysis of time to event data, methods for analysing vital rates and methods of meta-analysis.

-- Ability to interpret results from statistical analysis of different forms of survival data.
+- Interpret results from statistical analysis of different forms of survival data.

-- Ability to use appropriate statistical software to conduct statistical analyses.
+- Use appropriate statistical software to conduct statistical analyses.

 Tel: (0131 6)50 5084